 MY EDEN CLIMBING ROSE

-(Borrowed this story from Sweet Tea & Jesus, a short version of Amazing Grace)
+(Borrowed this story from Sweet Tea & Jesus, a shorter version of Amazing Grace)

 picture of Jesus in my kitchen.
-She loved the picture, asking me if I could find a picture of
+They loved the picture, asking me if I could find a picture of

 Jesus holding a baby lamb.
-I decided to make this a special time for us, so I picked her up
+I wanted to make our day a special time for us, so we went

 When you have three little girls, close in age, it makes for an interesting time shopping.

-Believe you me, my Lily was quick to remind me.
+Believe you me, my oldest was quick to remind me.

-Pink is always in style, Lee,” to which I replied, “Well, of course it is, Lily.”
+Pink is always in style, Lee,” to which I replied, “Well, of course it is.”

-“Lee, she doesn’t know her manners!”
-I almost fell out of my chair!
-Great job, Katie Lil!
+We discussed seeing a little girl misbehaving at lunch with her mother.
+My girls quietly leaned over commenting, “Lee, she doesn’t know her manners.”
+I almost fell out of my chair.
+Great job, sweet daughter.

-As we started home, with ice cream cones in hand, the girls wanted to sing the song I sang to them since they were babies.
+As we started home, with ice cream cones in hand, the girls wanted to sing a little song I sang to them since they were babies.
 Here are the words:

 YOU KNOW HOW MUCH I LOVE YOU,